sho-kawano/sho-kawano.github.io/_pages/1_about.md

 **East Bay.** As an undergrad at Berkeley, I was mostly interested in clean energy (more than stats).
 During and after college, I worked for various clean energy companies.

 **A trip of a lifetime.** In 2019, let go from what I thought was my dream job.
 I went on a "fuck it" trip to SE Asia.
-This was a trip of a lifetime and I caught a serious case of the travel bug.
+This was a trip of a lifetime.
+I caught a serious case of the travel bug which continues to this day.
 I met Laura when I came back to Oakland, which is the greatest thing that has ever happened to me.

 **Back in Sacramento.** I moved back right before the pandemic.
 I worked at the State Government which made me believe in the importance of people with technical skills contributing in civil service.

 **Now:**  Splitting my time between Santa Cruz and Sacramento while I go to grad school.
 I play softball, bike around, and garden on my spare time.

 #### Friends

 Here are some of my awesome friends (with Personal/Professional Websites):